 Animated example of selecting positions to view on the risk analysis tool

-Risk Analysis Window Breakdown
+Risk Analysis Window Layout

 Pink: Underlying Symbol (AAPL) and evaluated up and down move percent (-20%/+20%) (adjustable)